diimallya/swe-local-execution-guide/README.md

-# SWE execution in local environment:
+# SWE execution in local environment

 This documentation demonstrates the steps to test the developed IBM SWE gitops module locally by pointing to desired OpenShift cluster and GitHub repository.